raai2005/Quotes-Scraper-EDA/readme.md

 ### 3. 🔍 Exploratory Data Analysis (EDA)

-- **Top 10 Most Quoted Authors:**
+- **Top 10 Most Common Tags:**
-  Created a horizontal bar plot to show the most frequently quoted authors.
+  Created a horizontal bar plot to show the most frequently used tags across all quotes.
 - **Quote Length Distribution:**
   Used Seaborn’s `histplot` to visualize how quote lengths vary.
 - **Word Cloud:**